Nellie Strong Stevenson: Career

 Strong taught and performed in St. Louis, New York and Boston as a young woman.
+Her students included Frances Marion Ralston.
 She was the founding president of the Missouri Music Teachers Association, and spoke at the World's Music Congress, held at the World's Columbian Exposition in 1893.
 She chaired the Students Department of the National Federation of Music Clubs.
 In that position, she wrote about topics of interest to student musicians; she was also chair of the National Federation Contest for Young Artists.

 In 1917, Strong was based in San Diego, where she was head of the piano department at the Sloan School of Music and played at the organ pavilion in Balboa Park.
 By 1919 she was based in San Francisco, and wrote about music libraries in California in 1921.
 She gave music appreciation lectures, accompanying herself on piano, into her last years.
 She was a director of the California Music Teachers Association and a member of the Western Women's Club and Pacific Coast Women's Press Association.